crossdb-org/docs/docs/intro.md

 ## Use Cases

+- High-frenquency trade (OLTP)
+- High-peformance query
+- High-peformance data manamgent: You can use CrossDB OnDisk DB to store data on Disk/Flash/SDD.
-- You can use CrossDB In-Memory DB to manage Process Runtime Data to replace STL or hand-wrting data structures.
+- High-peformance IMDB: You can use CrossDB In-Memory DB to manage Process Runtime Data to replace STL or hand-written data structures.
 - You can use CrossDB RamDisk DB to support Process Restartability, In-Service Software Upgrade(ISSU) easily.
-- You can use CrossDB OnDisk DB to store data on Disk/Flash/SDD.
 - You can use CrossDB to work as a super fast cache DB.

 <!--